San Bei Ji [Translation: Three Cup Chicken]

 1. Cut bok choy stems into 1-inch segments and leaves into two-inch segments and store them in separate bowls.
 Peel and slice garlic and put it into a small dish.
 Pick basil leaves and put them into a bowl.

-2. Use a cleaver (or ask butcher) to cut chicken thighs into 1-inch bone-in, skin-on chunks.
-If you have never used a cleaver before, just really wack through the bones confidently perpendicular to the bone.
-Saying "high ya!" as you chop down helps you give a strong, clean, powerful whack. which is required for a clean cut.
+2. Use a cleaver to cut chicken thighs into 1-inch bone-in, skin-on chunks.
+If you have never used a cleaver before, just really wack through the bones confidently perpendicular to the bone, skin-side down.
+Saying "high ya!" as you chop down helps you give a strong, clean, powerful whack, which is required for a clean cut.
 Use the pads of your fingers to feel the cut bone ends and remove any loose bone fragments.
 Marinate the chicken pieces ideally over night with 2 Tbsp soy sauce, 1 Tbsp sesame oil, and 1 tsp rice cooking wine.

 3. Cook short grain rice with water according to package directions.